Information for Speakers

 Flow of Meeting

 Our meetings officially start at 7:30 PM, but actually end up starting around 7:40 PM.
 Talks are expected to take an hour or so, with questions and discussion following until about 9:00 PM.
-At that point refreshments are served, with further discussion and networking often lasting past 9:30 PM.
+At that point we break for informal discussions and networking often lasting past 9:30 PM.

 The speaker should provide the webmaster with the following information for our meeting notice, preferably a month or more in advance of the talk:

 - Title of talk.

 - Speaker's name, as it should appear on the meeting notice.